-This approach is consistent with the Investment Adviser's regulatory duty to manage the Funds in accordance with their investment objectives.
-BlackRock's approach to ESG integration is to broaden the total amount of information the Investment Adviser considers with the aim of improving investment analysis and understanding the likely impact of ESG risks on the Funds' investments.
-The Investment Adviser assesses a variety of economic and financial indicators, which may include ESG considerations, to make investment decisions appropriate for the Funds' objectives.
+BlackRock's approach to ESG integration is to broaden the total amount of information the Investment Adviser considers with the aim of improving investment analysis and understanding the likely impact of sustainability risks on the Funds' investments.
+The Investment Adviser assesses a variety of economic and financial indicators, which may include ESG data and insights, to make investment decisions appropriate for the Funds' objectives.
+This can include relevant third-party insights or data, internal research or engagement commentary and input from BlackRock Investment Stewardship.